 These instructions supersede all previous versions.
+Some additional notes governing these instructions:

-Do not rely on statements in these instructions for tax or investment advice.
-Disclosure of information through a Financial Disclosure Report does not establish the permissibility of underlying conduct under Senate Rules or applicable law and standards of conduct.
-Contact the Committee with any additional financial disclosure questions not answered in this guide.
+- Do not rely on statements in these instructions for tax or investment advice. - Disclosure of information through a Financial Disclosure Report does not establish the permissibility of underlying conduct under Senate Rules or applicable law and standards of conduct. - Please contact the Committee with any financial disclosure questions not answered in this guide.